 All lead roles are cast from chorus membership whenever possible, and performances occur at the end of Marylhurst’s winter or spring term.

 Participating students enjoy the opportunity to work under opera program director Alistair Donkin of England, a world-renowned expert in British comic opera.

 Marylhurst’s auditioned jazz ensemble is intended primarily for music majors, although qualified non-majors are also admitted.
 The group provides training for jazz instrumentalists where you will develop the skills necessary to thrive in a professional jazz combo.

 Improvisation, group arranging, and composition are all explored through regular rehearsals and performances.
 All periods of jazz are explored, from early jazz, through be-bop, to the present day.
 As a student, you are encouraged to bring your own compositions and arrangements for the ensemble to perform at Marylhurst and in the local community.

 Auditions are held by appointment.
-Contact Thomas Sandahl, director, Marylhurst Jazz Ensemble.
+Contact Joseph Aloia, director, Marylhurst Jazz Ensemble.

 Marylhurst Guitar Ensemble

 Marylhurst’s auditioned Guitar Ensemble is intended primarily for music majors and experienced guitarists from the university community.
 The group provides in-depth training for guitarists, working to develop the technical, musical and collaborative skills demanded by the teaching and performing professions.

 The Marylhurst Guitar Ensemble focuses on the public performance of a varied repertoire and regularly performs at Marylhurst and throughout the community.

 Preview the work and inspiring sound of the Marylhurst Guitar Ensemble as they perform Handel: Guitar Ensemble Concerto, 1st Movement.